C4Coin/website-public/README.md

 ## Development

-* The site will be built using `react-create-app` as a base and will conform to the general coding standards common to all of the C4Coin sites.
+* The site will be built to conform to the general coding standards common to all of the C4Coin sites.
-* The ['fractal'](https://hackernoon.com/fractal-a-react-app-structure-for-infinite-scale-4dab943092af) React app structure will be followed.
+* The ['fractal'](https://hackernoon.com/fractal-a-react-app-structure-for-infinite-scale-4dab943092af) React app structure will generally be followed.
+The redux store, however, will not follow the fractal pattern and will be kept flat

 ### Development Prerequisites